freekmurze/dotfiles/README.md

 dotfiles
 ========

 My personal dotfiles.
-Also used by nearly all other geeks at [spatie.be](http://spatie.be) and [the amazing Frederik Vanbrabant](https://twitter.com/maybeFrederick/status/912620087538016257).
+Also used by nearly all other geeks at [spatie.be](http://spatie.be) and [the amazing Frederick Vanbrabant](https://twitter.com/maybeFrederick/status/912620087538016257).

 You can install them by cloning the repository as '.dotfiles' in your homedirectory and running the bootstrap-script.